CDC director warns coronavirus variants could spark another avoidable surge - KVIA

 Leaders across the country are employing more methods to get shots into arms faster — like expanding eligibility requirements and opening more mass vaccination sites.

-On Monday, the Biden administration announced the creation of the 22nd federally-run community vaccination center, at the Central Washington State Fair Park in Yakima County, Washington.
+On Monday, the Biden administration announced the creation of the 22nd federally-run community vaccination center, at the Central Washington State Fair Park in Yakima County.

+West Virginia Gov. Jim Justice on Monday opened vaccine eligibility to all residents over the age of 16.
+New York Gov. Andrew Cuomo said the state would make vaccines eligible for everybody 50 and above — lowering the age from 65 — starting Tuesday.

+In Wisconsin, people as young as 16 with some medical conditions can now be vaccinated, and dentists in the state can administer Covid vaccines under some circumstances.

 But challenges to reaching herd immunity remain, such as vaccine hesitancy and political divisions.
 A recent CNN poll conducted by SSRS shows that while 92% of Democrats say they have gotten a dose of the vaccine or plan to get one, that falls to 50% among Republicans.